Medard Lubega Sseggona

-Medard Lubega Sseggona (born 1 September 1975) a.k.a Kalya Amaggwa (the one who eats thorns) is a Ugandan lawyer and politician.
-He is the Member of Parliament for Busiro County East in Wakiso District, and serves as the Chairperson of the Parliamentary Public Accounts Committee on Commissions, Statutory Authorities, and State Enterprises (COSASE).
-In 2025, he was elected Chairperson of the African Organization of Public Accounts Committees (AFROPAC).
+Medard Lubega Sseggona (born 1 September 1975), also known as Akalya Amaggwa, is a Ugandan lawyer and politician.
+He served as the Member of Parliament for Busiro County East in Wakiso District from 2011 to 2026, completing three consecutive terms before losing his seat in the 2026 general election.
+He hasserved as the Chairperson of the Parliamentary Public Accounts Committee on Commissions, Statutory Authorities, and State Enterprises (COSASE) and in 2025 was elected Chairperson of the African Organization of Public Accounts Committees (AFROPAC).
 He is also one of the managing directors for Lukwago and Co advocates alongside Erias Lukwago, (Kampala City Lord Mayor).

-Early Life and Education
+Early life and education

 Sseggona was born on 1 September 1975.
 He attended Mayungwe Primary School before joining Entebbe Parents Secondary School for his O-level education, and Caltec Academy Makerere for his A-level education.
 He earned a Bachelor of Laws (LLB) degree from Makerere University in 2001, and obtained a Diploma in Legal Practice from the Law Development Centre in 2002.